University of Technology Sydney

 Teaching and learning strategies

 Studio 6 occurs on a weekly basis in the form of lectures and studio-based activities.
-The synthetic design-based learning method promoted in this subject requires students to draw on past learning experiences in all course subject streams.
-The subject reinforces this synthetic approach to architecture by introducing new knowledge around integrated building systems.
+The integrated learning method promoted in this subject requires students to draw on past learning experiences in all of the core subjects.
+This subject reinforces an integrated approach to architecture by introducing new knowledge around building systems.

 The lectures specifically address the technical and conceptual content of the subject.
 The lecture series refer to exemplary architectural projects that align with the subject’s overarching themes, activities and learning methods.

 The weekly studio sessions operate as guided feedback sessions and studio-based workshops.
-During these sessions, students will learn how to design and integrate building services systems within a design project The timing of the delivery of the different knowledge sets will be detailed in the subject program.
+During these sessions, students will learn how to design and integrate building systems within a design project.
+The timing of the delivery of the different knowledge sets will be detailed in the subject program.

 The curriculum uses project-based group learning activities to provoke participatory discussions and encourage multidisciplinary teamwork.
 For this reason, studios, in conjunction with the lectures, use a progressive, sequential project-based approach to design.
 All students are expected to attend the lectures, attend the studio sessions and follow the suggested learning patterns and activities.
 Students are also encouraged to participate actively in the group discussions that occur during the studio sessions.